RISE

 India

-Partnering with schools to implement a curriculum-based program that builds life skills, deepens social-emotional learning, and transforms gender stereotypes.
+Partnering with government schools to lead a learner-centred programme that builds life skills, deepens social-emotional learning, and transforms gender stereotypes.

 स्वास्थ्य सेवाओं से लेकर शैक्षिक और सांस्कृतिक कार्यक्रमों तक हम मदद कर सकते हैं।

 Stories are the backbone of the RISE curriculum.
-We use stories-such as Ruksana's-to ignite discovery and build empathy.
-The stories of the RISE curriculum help learners strengthen 21st century skills, such as financial and digital literacy.
+We use stories — such as Ruksana's — to ignite discovery and build empathy.
+The stories of the RISE curriculum help learners strengthen 21st century skills, including financial and digital literacy.

 Kusum's Adventurous Innings